samyaksand/CD-Lab-Mini-Project/README.md

-# CD-Lab-Mini-Project
+## CD-Lab-Mini-Project

-## Aim : Implementation of Shift-Reduce Parser for a Given Grammar
+### Aim : Implementation of Shift-Reduce Parser for a Given Grammar

+### Project Report
+Requirements to run website: Web browser (such as Google Chrome or Mozilla Firefox)

+### Submitted To
+Dr. Biswajit R Bhowmik : Assistant Professor, Department of CSE

+## Submitted By
-## Members
+### Members

 | No | Team Members
 | :------------: | :---------------:|